Earning a Maine Township Diploma

 - Three units of Mathematics.

-- Three units in courses offered by the Social Science Department, including one unit in U.S. History and one-half (½) unit in Government
+- Three units in courses offered by the Social Science Department, including one unit of World History, one unit in U.S. History, and one-half (½) unit in Government

 - Three units of a laboratory Science.